mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/04_fabric_tdm_library.md

 <p>Each process is implemented as a Broadway flow.</p>
 </td>
 <td valign="top" width="400pxl">
 <p>Populate the list of Broadway flows and the LU of the Broadway flow.
-The LU can be empty if the post processes are defined under the Shared Objects.
-In this case the TDM task execution process will set the LU name parameter to TDM when running the BATCH commands to execute the post execution processes. </p>
+The LU can be empty if the post processes are defined under Shared Objects whereby the TDM task execution process sets the LU Name to TDM when running Batch commands to execute post execution processes. </p>
 </td>
 </tr>
 <tr>